ebu/OSCIED/docs/david/master_thesis_rst/source/demonstrator-application-introduction.rst

    :widths: 20, 50, 15, 15

-    "WebUI    ", "Provides a web based interface for the users of the platform (e.g. broadcasters)", "website", "storage api" "Orchestra", "Provides the RESTful API and handles the DB & jobs scheduling (the brain)", "api transform publisher", "storage"
+    "WebUI    ", "Provides a web based interface for the users of the platform (e.g. broadcasters)", "website", "storage api" "Orchestra", "Provides the RESTful API and handles the DB & tasks scheduling (the brain)", "api transform publisher", "storage"
-    "Transform", "Handles media encoding jobs to transform medias from/to various formats", "(nothing)", "storage transform" "Publisher", "Handles media publication jobs to make medias available for the audience", "(nothing)", "storage publisher" "Storage  ", "Provides a shared medias storage mounted by other components of the application", "storage", "(nothing)"
+    "Transform", "Handles media encoding tasks to transform medias from/to various formats", "(nothing)", "storage transform" "Publisher", "Handles media publication tasks to make medias available for the audience", "(nothing)", "storage publisher"
+    "Storage  ", "Provides a shared medias storage mounted by other components of the application", "storage", "(nothing)"

 The *provides* and *requires* columns are the name of the relations required or provided by the charm.